QF 3.7-inch AA gun: Performance

 From 1943, radar direction of mechanically slaved 3.7" AA batteries was deployed in Kent.
 This was to address V1 bombs, which at that time flew from permanent launch sites.
 Batteries were sited to cover those routes and had good success.

 Like other British guns, the 3.7 had a secondary direct fire role for defending its position against tank attack.
 During the North African Campaign, the 3.7 was considered for use explicitly as an anti-tank weapon due to the shortage of suitable anti-tank guns.
 Sighting arrangements were improved for the anti-tank role, but the weapon was far from ideal.
 Its size and weight - two tons heavier than the German Flak 8.8 cm - made it tactically unsuitable for use in forward areas.
 The mounting and recuperating gear were also not designed to handle the strain of prolonged firing at low elevations.

 The 3.7 found little use as a dedicated anti-tank gun except in emergencies.
 There were few 3.7-equipped heavy anti-aircraft regiments in the field army and most were not subordinate to divisions where the anti-tank capability was required.
 The arrival of the smaller 76 mm (3-inch) calibre 17-pdr anti-tank gun finally obviated the need.

 Like the rival Flak 8.8, the 3.7-inch also proved to be a useful high-velocity medium artillery piece.
 With the declining threat from the Luftwaffe in the later stages of the war, under-employed 3.7 units were called upon to supplement the field artillery in both the North West Europe and Italian theatres, where the accuracy and effectiveness of the 3.7 with mechanical Fuse 207 at ranges up to 20000 yd and all-round traverse was valued by artillery commanders.
 Using the 207 or VT fuse allowed the gunners to deliver precise airbursts above targets such as enemy batteries or mortar positions.
 However, repeated firing at low angles increased the wear on the gun and mounting.
 HAA units sometimes operated with the Army Groups Royal Artillery of medium and heavy guns, and were employed as siege artillery at the siege of Dunkirk.
 By the time of Operations Veritable and Plunder (the Rhine crossing) in early 1945, HAA regiments were fully integrated into corps-level fire plans.

+Gordon Landsborough's novel of the North Africa Desert Campaign, Battery from Hellfire (1958) describes how an anti-aircraft battery finds itself improvising ways of defending itself as an anti-tank gun as German panzers pursue the retreating British forces.
+Landsborough had served in an anti-aircraft unit in North Africa and drew on his experiences for several war novels, including comparisons between the similar British 3.7 inch and the German 88 mm gun, both initially designed as anti-aircraft weapons.